 - (1) Notification was made by the Superintendent of Documents that the publication is authorized for discard in the regional depository library's National Collection Service Area, based on the following criteria: - a.
 The publication was retained by the regional in tangible form for a period of at least five years from the date of receipt, processing, or shipping list; and - b.
 An equivalent version is accessible from GPO's GovInfo, from a Digital Preservation Steward repository, or from a Federal agency trustworthy digital repository, in a format that meets the standards of the Superintendent of Documents as verifiably authentic; and - c.
-At least one Preservation Steward agreement is in place within the regional depository's National Collection Service Area.

-The regional must obtain prior notification to discard from the Superintendent of Documents, in order to ensure that no fewer than four (4) geographically dispersed tangible copies are retained within the Program for access and preservation.
+At least one Preservation Steward agreement is in place within the regional depository's National Collection Service Area. - d.
+The regional must obtain prior authorization to discard from the Superintendent of Documents, in order to ensure that no fewer than four (4) geographically dispersed tangible copies are retained within the Program for access and preservation. - e.
+Regional depository libraries that discard publications under (1) of this policy must first offer them to selective depository libraries they serve, and then other depository libraries nationwide and to GPO.